joakim/entofu/README.md

 [![NPM](https://img.shields.io/npm/v/entofu)][npm]
 [![JSR](https://img.shields.io/jsr/v/%40joakim/entofu)][jsr]

-This library also serves as the reference implementation of the algorithm (see [mod.ts](./mod.ts)).
+This library also serves as the reference implementation of the algorithm (see [index.ts](./index.ts)).

 ### Status

-It's still early days.
-The algorithm is implemented and working, except noncharacter decoding.
-After that's done, I'll add a test suite, upgrade the status to alpha and publish a package to npm and jsr.
+The algorithm is fully implemented and working, although not yet thoroughly tested.
+I need to write a test suite.

 ### Usage